propeldata/terraform-provider-propel/docs/index.md

 ---

 # Propel Provider
-The [Propel](https://www.propeldata.com) provider is used to interact with the resources supported by Propel.
-The provider needs to be configured with the proper credentials before it can be used.
+The [Propel](https://propeldata.com) provider is used to interact with Propel resources, including Data Sources, Data Pools and Metrics.
+The provider needs to be configured with the proper Application credentials (client ID and secret) before it can be used.

 ## Example Usage